uds-psl/coq-library-undecidability/README.md

 ## How to compile the code

-In the directory containing this `README.md` file, type `make all`.
-Compilation time should be arround 1 minute.
+In the directory containing this `README.md` file, type `make coq` (or `make all` if you want CoqDoc as well).
-The files are tested to compile with `The Coq Proof Assistant, version 8.9.1 (October 2019)`.
+Compilation time should be around 1 minute.
+The files developed and should compile with `The Coq Proof Assistant, version 8.9.1 (October 2019)`.
 Compilation has also been tested and should work with version `8.8.2`, `8.10.1`.

 The compiled HTML version of the files can be found [here](http://www.ps.uni-saarland.de/extras/fol-trakh/website/toc.html) or in the [`website`](website) subdirectory of this repository, but you need to compile it first (see above).